xmoforf/bulldozer/README.md

-# BULLDoZER
+# Bulldozer

-BULLDoZER is a script designed to automate the process of downloading, organizing, analyzing, and creating torrents for podcast episodes.
-It uses various configurations and templates to streamline these tasks.
+Bulldozer is a script designed to automate the process of downloading, organizing, analyzing, and creating torrents for podcast episodes.
+It's highly customizable, as pretty much everything you might be interested in changing is defined in the configuration file.

 ## Features